amelialaundy/amelialaundy.github.io/week_1/7_cultural_blog.md

 # U1.W1: Cultural Blog: Chefs in the Kitchen

 ## Learning Competencies
-- Consider DBC's culture and approach to learning
+- Consider EDA's culture and approach to learning
-- Predict how you will react to DBC's approach
+- Predict how you will react to EDA's approach

 ## Release 0: Copy your Blog Template
 First, create a new HTML file for your this post in your 'blog-posts' directory in your [USERNAME].github.io website.